Stellac2021/PyBer_Analysis/README.md

 ## Summary
 To sum up of the analysis, below are the 3 suggestions for the business decision maker:
  - Improve the margin profit of Urban market by decreasing Urban drivers or increasing cost of riding.
-More population and usage means less earniing for the drivers and less profit.
+More population and usage means less earning for the drivers and less profit.
  - Offer campigns to encourage drivers to work in Suburban and Rural citiesif they pick up riders in these 2 areas.
  - Offer different discount to riders who take rides from Urban to Rural/Suburban or from Rural/Suburban to increase the mobility between or 3 cities.